Download the Committee Structure (PDF 113KB)

 Vice-Chancellor and President's committees

-The University of the Sunshine Coast Vice-Chancellor’s Art Advisory Committee (Art Advisory Committee, Committee, or VCAAC) is and advisory committee to the Vice-Chancellor and the President.
-The role of the Art Advisory Committee is to provide expert, balanced and diverse opinion in the implementation of the University’s Art Collection Managerial Policy and Procedures, and advice on the incorporation of art into the University’s public spaces.
+The University of the Sunshine Coast Vice-Chancellor’s Art Advisory Committee (VCAAC) is an advisory committee to the Vice-Chancellor and the President.
+The role of the Art Advisory Committee is to provide expert, balanced and diverse opinion in the implementation of the University Art Collection - Managerial Policy and Procedures, and advice on the incorporation of art into the University’s public spaces.

 The role of the Executive is to advise the Vice-Chancellor and President on University strategy, policy and operations.
 The Committee provides the means for Executive leaders of the University to discuss such matters, and is positioned to promote open communication and sharing of information.